AdamCodd/local-hyperDB/README.md

 * Extends support for vector data types to include FP16, FP32, and FP64 (default: FP32).
 * Enables optional timestamping of individual documents, with configurable timestamp key for query optimization.
 * Introduces a custom ranking algorithm that incorporates a time-decay factor for recency bias.
+* Adds skip_doc parameter to the query method for selective inclusion of documents before ranking, allowing for more focused search results.
 * Streamlines batch insertion and deletion of documents for enhanced efficiency.
 * Extends data storage compatibility to include JSON and SQLite formats, in addition to Pickle.
 * Enhances the robustness of ranking algorithm tests for improved accuracy.